mrsarm/mongotail/README.rst

     2015-02-24 19:17:10.729 COUNT  [User] : {"active": {"$exists": true}, "firstName": {"$regex": "mac"}}
     ...

-To Connect with SSL or a remote Mongo instance, check the options with ``mongotail --help`` command.
+To Connect with SSL or a remote Mongo instance, check the options with ``mongotail --help``.

 **NOTE**: The level chosen can affect performance.
-It also can allow the server to write the contents of queries to the log, which might have information security implications for your deployment.
+It also can allow the server to write the content of queries to the log, which might have information security implications for your deployment.
 Remember to setup your database profiling level to ``0`` again after debugging your data::